owhite/balancing-robot-notes/DOCS/sept12_position_hold.md

 ## 🔹 Position Hold (definition)
 “Position hold” = when the robot detects an RC input deflection, it captures the motor’s current encoder position as a reference, and uses a PD controller to apply torque so that the motor resists being moved away from that reference (like an electronic spring-damper lock).

-## 🔹 Resume Instructions
-In a future session, paste this summary and say:
-> “We were at the point of implementing position-hold control in supervisor.cpp.
-Please continue from here.”

-That will re-establish context so you can continue development without re-explaining everything.

 ---